chun-eric/sentinel-siem-chatgpt/README.md

 <a href="https://ibb.co/hHPqB1y"><img src="https://i.ibb.co/Y8zrcT3/41.png" alt="38" border="0" /></a>
 <br />
 <br />
-This is particularly useful if you have multiple analytics rules that use the same information Its easier to upodate the watch list in one place rather than going into each analytics rule and making changes there.
+This is particularly useful if you have multiple analytics rules that use the same information.
+It's easier to update the watch list in one place rather than going into each analytics rule and making changes individually.
 <br />
 <br />
 <a href="https://ibb.co/hHPqB1y"><img src="https://i.ibb.co/Y8zrcT3/41.png" alt="39" border="0" /></a>